 The Unintended Changeling

-Completed 90,000 word manuscript, Upmarket Fiction
+Completed 90,000 word manuscript, Literary Fiction

-The Unintended Changeling explores the objectification of leading female characters in fairy tales, by taking a traditional Irish fairy tale and reworking it so that the female protagonist must ultimately fight against her own objectification in order to resolve her situation.
+The Unintended Changeling explores the objectification of leading female characters in fairy tales by taking a traditional Irish fairy tale and reworking it so that the female protagonist must ultimately fight against her own objectification in order to resolve her situation.

 The plot is woven into the seasons so that time and place form one of the primary forces in the story, ultimately dictating Grace’s actions and emotions.
 Elements of magical realism are used to provide pivotal points of action and add to the dream-like quality of Grace’s situation.